 System setup

 To get started with FloodAdapt in a new location, a site-specific FloodAdapt database needs to be created.
-To support users in the creation of this database, the FloodAdapt program includes a database builder.
-This documentation describes the information needed by the database builder, and how to provide that information based on whether you want to work in a Python environment, or prefer to work with an executable (no Python needed).
+To support users in the creation of this database, FloodAdapt includes a database builder.
+The database builder is available as a Python API.
+For a complete, step-by-step walkthrough of every configuration option, see the Database Builder (Python) example.
+This page describes the information the database builder needs and the FloodAdapt functionalities that each piece of information activates.

-The most critical components of the FloodAdapt database are the SFINCS and Delft-FIAT models, both of which can now be generated with greater ease using the SFINCS model-builder and the Delft-FIAT model-builder.
+The most critical components of the FloodAdapt database are the SFINCS and Delft-FIAT models, both of which can be generated with the HydroMT-SFINCS and HydroMT-FIAT model builders.
 Once these have been created, users can run the FloodAdapt database-builder to generate a complete database for a functioning FloodAdapt application at their site.
+See the Database Builder (Python) example for a worked example.

-This documentation will describe the FloodAdapt database-builder configuration file.
-Depending on the amount of information included in the configuration file, different FloodAdapt functionalities will be activated.
+This documentation describes the different pieces of information the database builder can use.
+Depending on the amount of information provided, different FloodAdapt functionalities will be activated.
 This is described in the section FloodAdapt capabilities based on configuration.
-It starts by outlining the minimum information required to generate a functional FloodAdapt system, and then specifies additional functionalities and the required information in the configuration file to activate them.
-The section Configuration file attributes specifies all of the attributes that can be included in the database-builder configuration and includes details about their format and use.
+It starts by outlining the minimum information required to generate a functional FloodAdapt system, and then specifies additional functionalities and the information required to activate them.

 FloodAdapt capabilities based on configuration

-There are different functionalities that are activated in FloodAdapt depending on the information contained in the configuration file.
+There are different functionalities that are activated in FloodAdapt depending on the information provided to the database builder.
 This section starts by describing the information needed for the baseline FloodAdapt configuration, which is the minimum needed to set up a functional FloodAdapt system.
 Note that an important requirement is that a Delft-FIAT model and an overland SFINCS model have been set up for the site.
 The subsequent sections then describe additional FloodAdapt functionality that is activated with additional configuration input.

 Baseline FloodAdapt configuration